rubyonjets/jets/docs/_docs/routing/guide.md

 +-------+------+-------------+-------------------+
 ```

 Notice, only the path is affected.
-You can also set the scope prefix a string or symbol option.
+You can also set the scope prefix with a string or symbol option.
 IE: `scope :admin`

 ### 9.2 as example